How Plaid’s support team improved their average ticket resolution time by 80%

-Plaid is a financial services platform integrated with more than 11,000 financial institutions and serving millions of people.
-The product support team, tasked with supporting each integration, desperately needed new tooling to keep up.
-When these integrations had issues, support would have to investigate across fragmented and siloed tools: internal databases and logs, Zendesk, Jira, Slack, and more.
+If you've ever securely signed into your bank from another app or website, you've likely used Plaid.
+Plaid is the biggest financial services platform integrated with more than 11,000 financial institutions and serving millions of people.
+The customer support team, tasked with supporting each integration, desperately needed new tooling to keep up.
+When these integrations had issues, support agents would have to investigate across fragmented and siloed tools: internal databases and logs, Zendesk, Jira, Slack, and more.

-Plaid support engineer Chris O’Neill knew these workflow challenges firsthand from years spent in the trenches as a support rep. He later transitioned to a technical role, championing Retool as a platform to provide reps with one unified experience to get the context they needed on integration health and to resolve tickets faster.
-The support engineering team leveraged Retool’s library of pre-built integrations and modules to connect existing data sources and iterate quickly on a UI.
+Plaid support engineer Chris O’Neill knew these challenges firsthand from years spent in the trenches as a support rep. He later transitioned to a technical role and helped to bring Retool as their platform to provide reps with one unified experience to get the context they needed on integration health and resolve tickets faster.
+The support team leveraged Retool’s drag-and-drop building blocks and library of pre-built integrations to connect existing data sources and iterate quickly on the interface.

 It turned out to be a timely decision.
-Plaid soon thereafter launched the consumer-side of the business and raised a $425M Series D. As the company underwent rapid changes to the product and the team, Plaid’s support team shined through—speeding up workflows by 80% even as they tripled in size.
+Plaid soon thereafter launched the consumer-side of the business.
+As the company underwent rapid changes to the product and the team, Plaid’s support team shined through—speeding up their average ticket resolution time by 80% as they tripled in size.

-Read on to learn more, and see how companies like DoorDash, Brex, and Amazon build custom support tools in hours with Retool.
+Read on to learn how they did it.
+And see how companies like DoorDash, Snowflake, and Brex build custom support tools in hours with Retool.

 In 2018, Plaid had doubled their customer base, grew to 175 employees, and raised a $250M Series C round.
 However, like any fast-growing startup, there were growing pains: